Wild Prose

 Please bring CASH for admission and books

 The evening will begin with an open mic at 7:00 p.m.
-Bring some writing of any genre to share (poetry is very welcome)!
+Bring some writing of any genre to share (poetry is very welcome): 1 page of prose or 1 poem.

 Some steps toward reconciliation